Wow (Kate Bush song): Overview

 Bush told her KBC fan club magazine in 1979 that she attempted to emulate the work of Pink Floyd when writing "Wow".
 She wrote "Wow" about the dichotomy of dubious practices in show business, including the swindling of cash from artists, and the allure of performing.

 There are so many terrible things in the business that you hear about, like people trying to rip you off and actresses sleeping their way up to the top.
 But although maybe there is all of this stuff in the business, you can't destroy that magic.
 You can't get rid of that incredible rush and feeling that you get when you're up there on the stage.

 Bush made a guest appearance on the TV Special ABBA in Switzerland, where she performed this song in April 1979.
 Around the time of this release, Bush embarked on her live concert tour.
-Due to this and the release of the single, Bush's second album Lionheart saw a resurgence of interest in the UK albums chart, by making a re-entry into the top twenty for several weeks.
+Due to this and the release of the single, Bush's second album Lionheart saw a resurgence of interest in the UK albums chart, by making a re-entry into the top 20 for several weeks.

 "Wow" was a target for comedian Faith Brown who parodied it on her show.
 In 2012 The Guardian called "Wow" the "undisputed highlight" of the Lionheart album.

 Releases

-The single features an edited version of "Wow", although it is not labelled as such on most editions.
-On all European "Wow" singles, the first 12 seconds of synthesiser chords have been removed.
-Brazil and Canada used the full-length LP version.
+In the United Kingdom, "Wow" was released as a single by EMI on 9 March 1979, with "Fullhouse" included as its B-side.
+The following week, it was among the most added songs to radio stations across the country.

-"Wow" also appears on Bush's compilation hits album The Whole Story, released in 1986.
+The song appears on Bush's compilation hits album The Whole Story, released in 1986.
 For the video compilation of this album, a new video was made of "Wow", featuring a montage of Bush performing live in concert.

 This song was featured in the 2002 Rockstar North video game Grand Theft Auto: Vice City as part of the power ballads radio station Emotion 98.3.
 However, it was not featured on the 10th anniversary edition re-release nor the Definitive Edition of the game.